MordechaiWein/Popular-meme-app/README.md

 - Each H2 tag’s inner text is set to the memes name
 - Each image tag’s source is set to the memes url
 - I add a click event to the div that empties out the divs inner text and erases the meme from the screen

+I created a form for individuals to add their own memes to the page.
+Specifically-